Last Updated: May 10, 2026

 Hytrin is a drug marketed by Abbott and is included in two NDAs.

 The generic ingredient in HYTRIN is terazosin hydrochloride.
 There are twenty-four drug master file entries for this compound.
-Twenty suppliers are listed for this compound.
+Nineteen suppliers are listed for this compound.
 Additional details are available on the terazosin hydrochloride profile page.

 AI Deep Research